Federal Pell Grant

 Pell Grant eligibility.
 The Pell Grant

-Census date for spring 2014 is January 23, 2014 and refers to the point at
+Census date for fall 2014 is September 4th and refers to the point at

 which your enrollment hours are locked for Pell Grant purposes.

 The Federal Pell Grant is awarded based on enrollment status.